Rajesh-DataAnalyst/Netflix-Data-Dashboard-By-Tableau/README.md

 7. Count of Users by Country: Geographical distribution of Netflix users.
 8. Age Group and Gender Distribution: Combines age group analysis with gender for detailed user demographics.
 9. Monthly Revenue by Country: Displays revenue trends across different countries.
+10. Interactivity filter added to "Monthly Revenuue By Country"

      Dataset:-
 The dataset used in this project includes the following fields: